What is a podiatrist?

 Dr. Cathleen A. McCarthy

-Dr. Cathleen A. McCarthy was voted a “Top Doctor” in Phoenix Magazine’s April 2010 and 2014 issue and is passionate about helping people get out of pain and back into their lives!
+Dr. Cathleen A. McCarthy was voted a “Top Doctor” in Phoenix Magazine’s April 2010, 2014, 2015 and 2016 issues and is passionate about helping people get out of pain and back into their lives!
 Her training includes a Bachelor of Science from Auburn University, pre-med at University of Pittsburgh and she attended a four year program at Temple University School of Podiatric Medicine where she earned the degree of Doctor of Podiatric Medicine.
 Dr. McCarthy completed a two year residency in Buffalo, New York in 2000 and moved to Arizona where she has been in private practice since that time.
 She is a foot and ankle specialist and spends her days treating patients of all ages for a multitude of podiatric problems.
 Her experience has been that if she can properly treat patients and get them through the healing phase, the next challenge is to get them into proper shoes and inserts so that the problem does not return.
 Dr. McCarthy is convinced that proper bio-mechanical control of the foot is crucial to preventing not only foot problems but knee, hip, and lower back pain.

 Dr. Kristina Jay